epam-python-courses-7-bsu/FinalTaskRssParser/final_task/README.md

 optional arguments:

   -h, --help         show this help message and exit

   --limit LIMIT      Limit news topics if this parameter provided

   --version          Print version info

   --json             Print result as JSON in stdout

   --verbose          Outputs verbose status messages

   --date             Print the new from the specified day, YYYYMMDD format

   --to-html TO_HTML  Convert news in html format, need path, where the file
                      will be saved

+  --to-pdf TO_PDF    Convert news in pdf format, need path, where the file
+                     will be saved

 FORMAT OF PRESENTING NEWS